poojandpatel/associated-eye-physicians/_pages/diabetic-retinopathy.md

     - label: "Book an Appointment Today!"
       url: /contact-page/
 permalink: /diabetic-retinopathy/
 excerpt: "Unmanaged diabetes often leads to a host of other health complications, including diabetic retinopathy — an eye condition that may lead to blindness if ignored.
 If you are a diabetic, and are beginning to notice changes in your vision, it could be Diabetic Retinopathy.
-Schedule an eye exam today at any of our offices to come up with a personalized plan."
+Schedule an eye exam today at any of our northern New Jersey offices to come up with a personalized plan."
-description: "Unmanaged diabetes often leads to a host of other health complications, including diabetic retinopathy — Schedule an eye exam today at aat the nearest Associated Eye Physicians office to come up with a personalized plan."
+description: "Schedule a visit at the nearest New Jersey Associated Eye Physicians office to come up with a plan to treat diabetic retinopathy."
 ---
 <div class="faqs">
   <div class="faq">